wekan/php/ROADMAP.md

 Speaking menus:

 - Windows: JAWS
+- Amiga: say "text" , using:
+  - say text to speech
-- Amiga: Say, using Amiga REXX and Amiga Shell
+  - Amiga Shell
+  - Curl to WeKan API
+  - SQLite command
 - If using bitmap graphics (not browser), reinvent accessibility for speaking, by using any possible device, speaking menus, etc whatever available at platform.